Tranexamic Acid InjectionPronunciation

-Each mL of the sterile solution for intravenous injection contains 100 mg tranexamic acid and Water for Injection, USP to 1 mL.
+Each mL of the sterile solution for intravenous injection contains 100 mg tranexamic acid and Water for Injection to 1 mL.

 Tranexamic acid is a white crystalline powder.
 The aqueous solution for injection has a pH of 6.5 to 8.0.

 Tranexamic acid is a competitive inhibitor of plasminogen activation, and at much higher concentrations, a noncompetitive inhibitor of plasmin, i.e., actions similar to aminocaproic acid.
 Tranexamic acid is about 10 times more potent in vitro than aminocaproic acid.

 Tranexamic acid binds more strongly than aminocaproic acid to both the strong and weak receptor sites of the plasminogen molecule in a ratio corresponding to the difference in potency between the compounds.
 Tranexamic acid in a concentration of 1 mg per mL does not aggregate platelets in vitro.

 Tranexamic acid in concentrations as low as 1 mg per mL can prolong the thrombin time.
 However, tranexamic acid in concentrations up to 10 mg per mL in blood showed no influence on the platelet count, the coagulation time, or other coagulation factors in whole blood or citrated blood from normal subjects.